 This makes the diffusion of fashion language a little hard, and, above all, communication with customers is complicated by cultural differences, which can make the difference while choosing a brand instead of another or imposing a new trend.

-We could use as an example the case of the rising Tokyo Fashion Week which is as good as the other events all over the world, but because of a lack of proper work on communication and localisation, is struggling to impose itself as an alternative in contrast to the other, better known, shows.
+We could use as an example the case of the rising Tokyo Fashion Week which is in many areas as good as the other events all over the world, but because of a lack of a fashion translation and localisation strategy, is struggling to impose itself as an alternative in contrast to the other, better known, shows.